Immersed Virtual Element Methods for Elliptic Interface Problems in Two Dimensions: Properties of IFE Functions

 where $\pi_{\omega_K}$ is the standard $L^2$ projection onto $\mathbb{P}_1(\omega_K)$.
 We note that the only difference between $J_K$ and the one in \cite{guzman2017finite} (denoted by $I_T$ in (3.4) therein) is that the jump conditions are imposed on $\Gamma^K_h$.

-Similar to \eqref{proj_pm}, we denote the two polynomials that are trivial $H^2$-extensions of $J_K u|_{K^{\pm}}$ still as $J^{\pm}_K$, which is defined on the whole element $K$.
-Moreover, these two polynomials have the desired optimal approximation to their corresponding functions $u^{\pm}_E$ on the whole element which is given by the lemma below.
-This crucial property serves as the key in our analysis.
+Similar to \eqref{proj_pm}, we denote the two polynomials that are trivial $H^2$-extensions of $J_K u|_{K^{\pm}}$ still as $J^{\pm}_Ku$, which are defined on the whole element $K$. \LC{Roughly speaking, \eqref{quaInterp_2} defines a piecewise linear polynomial $J_K u$ by a Hermite interpolation at a point on $\Gamma_h$.
+Moreover, by an averaging type Taylor expansion,} these two polynomials have the desired optimal approximations to their corresponding functions $u^{\pm}_E$ on the whole element.
+This crucial property is given by the lemma below, and serves as the key in our analysis.

 \begin{lemma} For $u\in H^2(\beta;\mathcal T_h)$, on any $K\in \mathcal{T}^i_h$ there holds

 \end{lemma} \begin{proof} The argument is the same as Lemmas 3-5 in \cite{guzman2017finite}. \end{proof}